Slavery in ancient Greece: Manumission

-Spartan slaves[edit]
+Spartan slaves

 Spartan citizens used helots, an enslaved group (that formed the majority of the population) collectively owned by the state.
 It is uncertain whether Spartan citizens had chattel slaves as well.
 There are mentions of people manumitted by Spartans, which was supposedly forbidden for helots, or sold outside of Laconia.
 For example, the poet Alcman; a Philoxenos from Cytherea, reputedly enslaved with all his fellow citizens when his city was conquered, was later sold to an Athenian; a Spartan cook bought by Dionysius the Elder or by a king of Pontus, both versions being mentioned by Plutarch; and the famous Spartan nurses, much appreciated by Athenian parents.

 Some texts mention both slaves and helots, which seems to indicate that they were not the same thing.
 Plato in Alcibiades I cites "the ownership of slaves, and notably helots" among the Spartan riches, and Plutarch writes about "slaves and helots".
 Finally, according to Thucydides, the agreement that ended the 464 BC revolt of helots stated that any Messenian rebel who might hereafter be found within the Peloponnese was "to be the slave of his captor", which means that the ownership of chattel slaves was not illegal at that time.

 Most historians thus concur that chattel slaves were indeed used in the Greek city-state of Sparta, at least after the Lacedemonian victory of 404 BC against Athens, but not in great numbers and only among the upper classes.
 As it was in the other Greek cities, chattel slaves could be purchased at the market or taken in war.

 Numa Denis Fustel de Coulanges mentions that there was a hierarchy of classes superposed one above the other in the Spartan society.
 If the Helots and the Laconians are left out, the hierarchy would be as follows: first there were the Neodamodes (former slaves freed), then the Epeunactae (helots who slept with Spartan widows in order to help Sparta with manpower shortage because of war casualties), then the Mothaces (very similar to domestic clients) and then the bastards (who though descended from true Spartans, were separated).

 Athenian slaves

+Athenian slaves are from Athens, Greece.